 Did we mention our reviews can sometimes be very entertaining?

-But seriously, while none of these issues is anything to laugh about, we believe that chronicling the good and not so good sides of base housing creates more transparency in the renting process and will ultimately encourage stronger relationships between military families and base housing management companies.
+But seriously, while none of these issues is anything to laugh about.
+We believe that chronicling the good and not so good sides of base housing creates more transparency in the renting process.
+And it will ultimately encourage stronger relationships between military families and base housing management companies.

 Whether a review sings praises or howls something else, the information and knowledge are here to help you decide the best place for your family to live the next time duty calls.
 Check out PCSgrades for all the info you need or post your own review to help or even “warn” your fellow military families!